 I just want to make sure that now in these partnerships, we try our best to make sure that we are in the lead when it comes to business model transformation, when it comes to talks about how to move the system landscape, the application layer in the cloud.
 And it’s also important that we position our platform there, as we cannot afford to lose the platform game either, as this is the platform which keeps our applications together, makes the integration work.
 And it’s of course also very important for the extension of our solution.
 So, this is something where I would like to draw a much clearer line going forward, because in the past, I feel we were not clear enough in some of these partnerships.

 This is a word salad.
-And furthermore, SAP does not have a platform.
+Furthermore, SAP does not have a platform.
 They sell applications.
-And for could, they pretend to offer a cloud, but in fact, they have their partners perform the hosting (i.e. not cloud) though something called the HANA Enterprise Cloud or HEC as I cover in the article Our Comparison of SAP HEC with Virtustream Versus AWS Analysis.
+And for could, they pretend to offer a cloud.
+Still, in fact, they have their partners perform the hosting (i.e., not cloud) though something called the HANA Enterprise Cloud or HEC, as I cover in the article Our Comparison of SAP HEC with Virtustream Versus AWS Analysis.

 Nothing is “built” on SAP’s platform (unless one wants to include refactoring applications that should not be refactored into ABAP and placing them in SAP).

 Christian’s comment continues.